eduvpn/eduvpn-common/docs/src/api/functiondocs.md

     connection from going over the VPN
   - `proxyReady` is a callback when the proxy is ready to be used.
 This is only called when the client is not connected yet.
-Use this to determine when the actual wireguard connection can be started
+Use this to determine when the actual wireguard connection can be started.
+This callback returns and takes no arguments

 If the proxy cannot be started it returns an error